tappoz/TalkingMaps_docs/developing.rst

 2. write maps to db

-3. add story_id in the url

-4. read maps and contents from db (4 rendering)
+3. read maps and contents from db (4 rendering)

-5. CKEDITOR inline editor only! >> remove textareas and f(x)

-6. Add Save Button to export db
+4. Add Save Button to export db

-7. Logo/Title option Display/hide for each slide >> all options should refers to each single slide
+5. Logo/Title option Display/hide for each slide >> all options should refers to each single slide

-8. TABS will be:
+6. TABS will be:
     * Options [general + text(main) + text(floating) + ... ]
     * Map (main)
     * Map (floating)